All Countries in the World

 ___ Satellite View of the City of Port Vila, Vanuatu

-Port Vila has a population of about 30 000 inhabitants.
 Official languages are Bislama, English, and French.

-Port Vila is seat of the Vanuatu Parliament and one site of the University of the South Pacific.
+The town is seat of the Vanuatu Parliament and one site of the University of the South Pacific.

 The Map shows a city map of Port Vila with main roads and streets, Vanuatu's Bauerfield International Airport (IATA Code: VLI) in north.